onaralili/pothole-detector-project/README.md

 Read above for detail information.

 ## Submodules
-These modules were being developed during the group project.

 * `PotholesDetectorGPSLoRa` is Arduino project for **GPS managment and LoRa communcation**.
 Once I²C message is received with the number of pothole detected, it transmits the message via LoRa with GPS position and the number of potholes.
 Visit the [repository](https://github.com/claudiopastorini/PotholesDetectorGPSLoRa) for more